revaturelabs/interviewquestions/Java.md

 ---

-35. Do you know any thread safe collections?
+22. Do you know any thread safe collections?

 <details><summary><b> Show Answer</b></summary>

 <blockquote>

-ConcurrentHashMap, CopyOnWriteArrayList, ConcurrentLinkedQueue, BlockingQueue, and ConcurrentSkipListMap, Vector, HashTable these are some of the examples of thread safe collections.
+Java provides several thread-safe collections that can be used in multi-threaded applications where multiple threads can access the same collection concurrently.
+Stack, Vector, Hashtable these are some of the examples of thread safe collections.

 </blockquote>